neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartII/Installation.rst

  composer create-project --keep-vcs neos/flow-base-distribution tutorial

 This will install the latest stable version of Neos.
-In order to install a specific version, type
+In order to install a *specific version*, type:

 .. code-block:: sh

- composer create-project --keep-vcs neos/flow-base-distribution tutorial 3.3
+ composer create-project --keep-vcs neos/flow-base-distribution <target-directory> <version>

-to install the last LTS version for example.
+And replace `<target-directory>` with the folder name to create the project in and `<version>` with the specific version to install, for example `1.2`.
+See [Composer documentation](https://getcomposer.org/doc/03-cli.md#create-project) for further details.

 .. note::
 	Throughout this tutorial we assume that you installed the Flow distribution in